Paredes Pamatz Earns Military Excellence Award at Recruit Training Command

 |0

-This work, Paredes Pamatz Earns Military Excellence Award at Recruit Training Command, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Paredes Pamatz Earns Military Excellence Award at Recruit Training Command, by Marc Lindsay, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.